 - For security purposes, the content delivery network uses a cookie named “__cfduid”, which is strictly necessary.
 Explanations can be found here.

 - In order to continuously improve the services to you, we analyse usage data with Google Analytics (GA).
 The respective cookies are: _ga, _gid, _gat.
 The User-ID feature of GA is turned on, data is further pseudonymised.
 You may opt out of GA, see below.

 - If you click a Like button, Facebook may notify your friends.

-- You may revoke the permissions granted at any time by changing the app settings on Facebook.
-Click on the Ask Jimmy logo and review your settings in the section ‘Info you provide to this app’, then click ‘Save’.
+- You may revoke the permissions granted at any time by changing the Instant Game settings, respectively app settings on Facebook.
+Click on the Ask Jimmy logo and review your settings, then click ‘Save’.

 - You can ask us to delete all personal information it may have about you.
 Please use the contact link in the bottom of this page and state your Ask Jimmy User ID, which you can find in the app settings (see previous section).

 - Facebook lets you delete or hide any content you may have shared on your Timeline.
 Use the drop down on the top right of a post.

 - You can opt out from Facebook’s interest-based ads here.
 If you’re not a registered Facebook user, you may opt out here.